drogerschariot/Puppetry/README.md

 Puppetry
 =================

 Create a diverse puppet test environment in minutes using Vagrant.
-Puppetry will spin off 1 puppetmaster and 4 clients with 1 command.
+Puppetry will create 1 puppetmaster and 4 clients.

 ###Install